warifp/laravel-mail-preview/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-mail-preview.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-mail-preview)

 This package can display a small overlay whenever a mail is sent.
+The overlay contains a link to the mail that was just sent.

 <img alt="screenshot" src="http://spatie.github.io/laravel-mail-preview/images/overlay.png" width="400" />

-Additionally, the package can, whenever a mail is sent, inject a link to the contents of the sent mail in the response.
+This can be handy when testing out emails in a local environment.

 ## Support us